SublimeLinter/SublimeLinter/docs/linter_settings.rst

-.. include:: defines.inc

 Linter Settings
 ===============
-Each linter plugin is responsible for providing its own settings.
-In addition to the linter-provided settings, |sl| adds the following settings to every linter:
+Each linter plugin is can provide its own settings.
+SublimeLinter already provides these for every linter:

-.. _disable-linter-setting:

 disable
 --------